-Legally, a child does not have to start school until the start of the term following their fifth birthday Children born between 1 April 2017 and 31 August 2017 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2021 they may delay their application until 2022.

-These applications will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at a child's preferred school.
+Legally, a child does not have to start school until the start of the term following their fifth birthday Children born between 1 April 2019 and 31 August 2019 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in 2023 they should contact the Hertfordshire County Council and the Inclusive Multi Academy Trust for guidance before making an application.
+Summer born applications that are delayed for a year (for entry in September 2024) will be processed in exactly the same way as all other reception applications received at that time; there is no guarantee that a place will be offered at the child's preferred school.

 If parents wish to delay their application for a Reception place they are advised to discuss their child's needs /development with their current early years or nursery provider.
-If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2021 (before the Easter break).
+If parents wish their child to remain in their existing nursery school or class for a further year (rather than moving into the Reception year group) they must let their current school know before the end of the Spring term in 2023 (before the Easter break).